werf/werf/docs/_includes/reference/cli/werf_bundle_publish.md

       --disable-auto-host-cleanup=false
             Disable auto host cleanup procedure in main werf commands like werf-build,
-            werf-converge and other (default disabled or WERF_DISABLE_AUTO_HOST_CLEANUP) --disable-default-values=false
+            werf-converge and other (default disabled or WERF_DISABLE_AUTO_HOST_CLEANUP) --disable-default-secret-values=false
+            Do not use secret values from the default .helm/secret-values.yaml file (default
+            $WERF_DISABLE_DEFAULT_SECRET_VALUES or false)
+      --disable-default-values=false
             Do not use values from the default .helm/values.yaml file (default
             $WERF_DISABLE_DEFAULT_VALUES or false)